Tag: Brand design48 articles

 Monotype’s brand refresh needed to achieve the same consistency of communication that it champions for its customers.
 But what’s the answer when you’re a type foundry with literally tens of thousands of fonts to choose from, and multiple products and services to design for?

-What does it mean to be believable?
-This was the core question explored by a trio of speakers at Brand Talks: Creating Connections, in New York City.
-The answer is simple: Actions speak louder than words.
-But for marketers trying to form genuine, lasting relationships with modern customers, embodying that ideal is more complicated than it seems.
+Actions speak louder than words.
+But for marketers trying to form genuine, lasting relationships with their customers, embodying that ideal is complicated.

 Typeface design is a mysterious business.
 While most people are acquainted with the dropdown menu in Word or a website like MyFonts, not everyone realizes there’s a host of independent designers and foundries all quietly making their contribution to visual culture.